 How to make compost in a small garden

-If you’re short on space, don’t worry – it’s still really easy to make your own homemade compost!
-Our Green Johanna Composter and Garden Grow Rotating Composter have both been designed to produce great quality compost whilst fitting into even the smallest garden or courtyard.
+If you’re short on outside space, don’t worry – it’s still really easy to make your own homemade compost!
+Our Green Johanna Composter and Garden Grow Rotating Composter are both designed to produce great quality compost whilst fitting into even the smallest garden or courtyard.
 The Green Johanna stores an impressive 330 litres and retains heat well to maintain a high temperature in your compost.
 Simply add garden and kitchen waste to the top and extract the finished compost through a hatch at the base.
 The rotating composter is perfect for batch composting, with two compartments each holding 80 litres.
 By mixing and aerating the material, the rotating system ensures the composting process proceeds with maximum efficiency.

 How to make compost with no garden!